-The members of the Applied Ethnomusicology and Intercultural Arts Research GIDP will meet at least once a year to review the state of the program.
+The members of the Applied Intercultural Arts Research GIDP will meet at least once a year to review the state of the program.

 Article 2.
-Executive Committee (EC) and Chair of the Graduate Interdisciplinary Program in Applied Ethnomusicology and Intercultural Arts Research.
+Executive Committee (EC) and Chair of the Graduate Interdisciplinary Program in Applied Intercultural Arts Research.

 Fiftyone percent of the members will constitute a quorum.
 Decisions will be determined by a majority vote of those present at a meeting or by a 51% return of ballots.
 The roster of elected members will be forwarded to the Faculty Director of Graduate Interdisciplinary Programs for approval and appointment.
 The EC votes are recommendations to the Faculty director of Graduate Interdisciplinary Programs, who makes the final appointments

 The Executive Committee will also have one student member elected by the students for a renewable one-year term.
 The student may not vote on faculty membership or participate in decisions about other students such as admissions or annual evaluation.